cheminfo/eln-docs/docs/30_structural_analysis/chromatography/gc-lc-ms-high-resolution.md

 ## GC / LC — MS visualization

-This tool allows visualizing and interact with chromatograms generated using GC/LC — MS techniques.
+This tool allows you to visualize and interact with chromatograms generated using GC/LC — MS techniques.

 ### Files loading

-This view came with and preloaded test case, so you may just click on it and start to analyze the data.
+This view comes with a preloaded test case, so you may just click on it and start analyzing the data.

-It is also designed to work with any file with the `JCAMP`, `NetCDF`, or `mzData` formats.
-This files can be drag and dropped or selected clicking in the same drop module.
-These files are going to be displayed in the list below, specifying the name of the file.
+It is also designed to work with any file in the `JCAMP`, `NetCDF`, or `mzData` formats.
+These files can be dragged and dropped or selected by clicking in the same drop module.
+The files will be displayed in the list below, showing the name of each file.

 ### Chromatogram visualization